nanosai/rion-ops-java/README.md

 Actually, this is also possible with the Bytes field type - although it is intended to contain raw bytes (e.g. a file, audio, video etc.).
 The rest of the field types are simple field types which contain a single data value.

+Since you can model an Array as a single column Table we are currently considering whether the Array field is really necessary, or if it superfluous.

 <a name="tion"></a>